 Support Armenians worldwide through humanitarian aid, education, and community empowerment.

-Homenetmen DC serves as the athletic and scouting wing of the ARF, nurturing Armenian identity through discipline, teamwork, and service.
+Homenetmen is an Armenian athletic and scouting organization, nurturing Armenian identity through discipline, teamwork, and service.
 Its scouting programs instill national pride and leadership skills, while its athletic programs promote physical fitness and unity.
-By collaborating with ARF-led initiatives and sister organizations, Homenetmen helps shape resilient, community-minded, and culturally grounded youth across the diaspora.
+By collaborating with sister organizations, Homenetmen helps shape resilient, community-minded, and culturally grounded youth across the diaspora.

 Homenetmen Logo blue bg